banzaicloud/koperator-docs/content/docs/install-kafka-operator.md

 ### Install prometheus-operator with Helm {#install-prometheus-operator-with-helm}

-{{< kafka-operator >}} uses [Prometheus](https://prometheus.io/) for exporting metrics of the Kafka cluster.
+Koperator uses [Prometheus](https://prometheus.io/) for exporting metrics of the Kafka cluster.
 It is recommended to deploy a Prometheus instance if you don't already have one.

 1. If you are installing prometheus-operator on a Red Hat OpenShift version **4.10** cluster, create a `SecurityContextConstraints` object `nonroot-v2` with the following configuration for Prometheus admission and operator service accounts to work.